-Emily Maitlis feared Prince Andrew interview could end up ‘hurting’ Duke’s daughters
+Emily Maitlis feared Prince Andrew interview could end up ‘hurting’ duke’s daughters

 Andrew stepped down from his role as a senior member of the royal family shortly after Maitlis grilled the duke about his friendship with convicted sex offender Jeffrey Epstein during the infamous 2019 interview.

-Maitlis also questioned the Duke of York about his relationship with Virginia Guiffre, who accused Andrew of sexually abusing her when she was 17.
+Maitlis also questioned the Duke of York about his relationship with Virginia Giuffre, who accused Andrew of sexually abusing her when she was 17.

-Andrew has denied these accusations, reaching an out-of-court settlement with Guiffre last year.
+Andrew has denied these accusations, reaching an out-of-court settlement with Giuffre last year.

-In a op-ed published by The Times on Saturday (29 April), Maitlis, 41, reflected on how the interview “that aimed to provide answers for vulnerable young women” may have ended up hurting “other vulnerable women” like the duke’s daughters Princesses Beatrice and Eugenie.
+In an op-ed published by The Times on Saturday, Maitlis, 52, reflected on how the interview “that aimed to provide answers for vulnerable young women” may have ended up hurting “other vulnerable women” like the duke’s daughters, princesses Beatrice and Eugenie.

 “What is the duty of care you owe to those who trust you with their stories – particularly if they are in no position to answer back?” she wrote.
 “These were things I struggled with in the aftermath that still cost me a fair amount of thought today.”